 The great irony is that for the first year, I was probably working just as hard, but I was enjoying every minute of it because there was a 100% correlation with effort.
 My old job had dissolved into a somewhat communistic structure where high performers or high performing departments subsidized low performers or low performing departments.
 It’s a team sport in the rocky world of finance, but I wanted to see what I could do on my own.

-It’s been almost five years since I first asked the lifestyle business question, and By The Power Of Greyskull, the dream turned true.
+It’s been almost 11 years since I first asked the lifestyle business question, and By The Power Of Greyskull, the dream turned true.
 Who would have thought discussing an idea while waiting for a good poker hand could turn into something life changing?
 Who would have thought, simply one day registering a name online would ever lead to anything?

 Ever since middle school, I’ve thought in four or five year blocks because that’s the typical duration of high school and college.
 The last five years have been terrifyingly wonderful.